Willy Adames Player Props: Brewers vs. Angels

-On Saturday, Willy Adames (.229 batting average in his past 10 games, with two doubles, two home runs, five walks and five RBI) and the Milwaukee Brewers play the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
-First pitch is at 7:10 PM ET.
+The Milwaukee Brewers, including Willy Adames (batting .235 in his past 10 games, with two doubles, two home runs, five walks and six RBI), take on starter Jose Suarez and the Los Angeles Angels at American Family Field, Sunday at 2:10 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Angels.
+He had a one-hit performance in his last game (1-for-4) against the Angels.

 Willy Adames Game Info & Props vs. the Angels